 If you have agreed to receive direct marketing from us via email, we may use social media platforms to provide you with our targeted energy advice and information.
 This is done by matching the contact details you have given us with the contact details you have also given to social media providers.
 You can find more information on how targeted advertising works and how you can adjust your settings by visiting the relevant social media platforms listed below:

 Energy Saving Trust will keep your information for:

 Where you have applied for a loan through Energy Saving Trust, we will keep those records for the length of the loan and an additional seven years

 We will retain your information for seven years from the last active contact with Energy Saving Trust, unless we have a reason to keep for longer (for example, where you have received a loan from us or where the funder has included shorter or longer data retention as part of their terms and conditions)

 We will keep information about your property indefinitely so that we can provide funders (eg the Scottish Government) with historic information about the UK’s housing stock.
 This will be anonymised.

 (Please note this list will be added to regularly)

 Where Energy Saving Trust is being funded to deliver a project, we will comply with all document retention requirements specified by the funder.
 This may require us to save all supporting documents in relation to expenditure, personal data, or procurement for a period in excess of seven years.

-The General Data Protection Regulation (GDPR) will change the rights you have with regards to the personal data we hold and use about you.
-Your new rights are described in the guidance below.
-If you have any questions or concerns about how we use your personal information, please contact our Data Protection Officer*.
+Under data protection law, you have rights with regards to the personal data we hold and use about you.
+Your rights are described in the guidance below.
+If you have any questions or concerns about how we use your personal information please contact our Data Protection Officer*.
 You can also find useful information on the Information Commissioner’s Office’s website.